RoboSense-LiDAR/rslidar_sdk/README.md

 ### 2.2 Download directly

 User can access  [rslidar_sdk_release](https://github.com/RoboSense-LiDAR/rslidar_sdk/releases) to download the latest version of rslidar_sdk.
-Please download the **rslidar_sdk.tar.gz** instead of Source code because the Source code zip file does not contain the submodule(rs_driver), and user need to download it manually.
+Please download the **rslidar_sdk.tar.gz** instead of Source code because the Source code zip file does not contain the submodule(rs_driver), and user needs to download it manually.

 ![](doc/img/download_page.png)